Stonebridge logo

 With those who need support living at home you’ll help with a variety of tasks.
 This can include household jobs such as washing clothes, shopping and even preparing meals.

 Depending on how able they are you may need to assist with personal care too.
 This could include washing, dressing and helping them eat or walk.
-You’ll might also need to monitor their health, keeping records of their weight and any medication they need.
+You might also need to monitor their health, keeping records of their weight, pain management or any changes to their wellbeing.

-And most importantly you’ll need to get to know their interests and needs to support their mental wellbeing as well as there physical.
+And most importantly you’ll need to get to know their interests and needs to support their mental wellbeing as well as their physical.

 You may need to support families who have new caring responsibilities by recommending training and identifying skill gaps.
 As well as provide emotional and practical support to them too.